Industrial Maintenance

 IMT 235 Mechatronics Details 4

 This course introduces the student to industrial robots, programmable logic controllers (PLCs), and troubleshooting integrated systems.
-The student will learn ladder logic operation of PLCs, programing industrial robots, and troubleshooting methods/practices.
+The student will learn ladder logic operation of PLCs, programming industrial robots, and troubleshooting methods/practices.
 2 lecture hours, 4 lab hours.

 Prerequisites: ELE 135